 - People using other supplements that may increase bleeding risk, such as fish oil, garlic, ginkgo, or curcumin

-This is why the interaction is considered high severity in many drug-supplement references: the outcome is not just theoretical.
-It can lead to serious harm if ignored.
+This is why the interaction is treated as high severity in drug–supplement references: the outcome is not just theoretical, and it can cause real harm if ignored.

 What should you do?

 If you take any blood thinner, do not start high-dose vitamin E on your own.
-A practical rule is to limit vitamin E to under 400 IU daily unless your doctor specifically tells you otherwise.
+Favor getting vitamin E from food, and review any supplement with your doctor or pharmacist first.
+Use this simple schedule:

-- Tell your clinician and pharmacist: This is especially important if you take warfarin, because you may need closer INR monitoring.
+- Before you start or change anything: Tell your clinician and pharmacist before starting or stopping vitamin E, especially if you take warfarin — you may need closer INR monitoring.
+Ask what dose, if any, is appropriate for you.

-If you accidentally took vitamin E with a blood thinner once, do not panic.
-A single dose does not always cause harm.
-But if you take warfarin, have bleeding symptoms, or took a large amount of vitamin E, contact your healthcare provider for individualized advice.
+If you accidentally took vitamin E with a blood thinner once, don’t panic — a single dose does not always cause harm.
+But if you take warfarin, took a large amount, or notice bleeding symptoms, contact your healthcare provider for individualized advice.

 Which specific products are affected?

-Blood thinner medications affected include all common anticoagulants and antiplatelet drugs:
+Blood thinner medications affected include common anticoagulants and antiplatelet drugs:

 - Warfarin (Coumadin, Jantoven)